 What is epiphora?

-What are the clinical signs of epiphora?
+What are the signs of epiphora?

 The most common clinical signs associated with epiphora are dampness or wetness beneath the eyes, reddish-brown staining of the fur beneath the eyes, odor, skin irritation and skin infection.
-Many owners report that the dog's face is constantly damp, and they may even see tears rolling off their pet's face.
+Many owners report that their dog's face is constantly damp, and they may even see tears rolling off their pet's face.

 How is epiphora diagnosed?